-People who work for an employer may be classed as employees, workers or self employed.
-The difference is important since employees and workers will benefit from certain statutory rights (both employees and workers are entitled to pension and paid holidays for example), whereas the self employed will not.
+People who work for an employer may be classed as employees, workers or self-employed.
+The difference is important because each category is entitled to a different level of employment protection, with employees receiving the greatest protection and the self employed the least.

-HMRC may also seek to challenge self employment status under ‘IR35’ regulations or in the light of recent case law following Uber, Deliveroo, Pimlico Plumbers and the list goes on.
-To top it all should a self employed person be deemed to be an employee they will also have the right to pursue an unfair dismissal claim if their employer decides to terminate their contract.
+There have been lots of cases in recent years where self-employed status has been challenged and where supposedly “self employed” individuals have been ruled to be workers.
+This has led to employers facing substantial claims for holiday back pay and tax bills.
+To top it all should a self employed person be deemed to be an ’employee’ they will also have the right to pursue an unfair dismissal claim if their employer decides to terminate their contract.

 Typical employment law pitfalls

 Poor quality, inaccurate, or absent contracts between the employer and those who work for them.

 Self-employed people who could be found to really be off payroll workers, workers or employees, leading to a range of claims against the employer covering tax, fines, holiday back pay and even potential unfair dismissal and minimum wage claims.
 Some claims could stretch back for years.

 Increasing numbers of high profile cases means that this is an area which is now much better understood and many ‘self-employed’ people, with contracts for services, are aware of the possibility of successfully claiming the status of a worker or employee, with the associated employment rights.
 Further escalation of such claims is likely.

 We can help prepare appropriate contracts for employees, workers and self-employed people.
 We can also advise on the assessment of employment status where there are any concerns.
 Employment status is a notoriously difficult area of employment law, but by applying the range of tests generally adopted by the courts, we are normally able to provide an assessment of the risk of a worker being found to be an employee or a self-employed person being regarded as an employee or worker.